creads/partners-sdk-php/README.md

 You can install the binary globally with composer:

     composer global require creads/partners-api:@dev

 Then add the bin directory of composer to your PATH in your ~/.bash_profile (or ~/.bashrc) like this:

     export PATH=~/.composer/vendor/bin:$PATH

+You can update the application later with:

+    composer global update creads/partners-api

 ### Usage

 Get some help: